Railways in South East Queensland: Duplication

 To increase the capacity on a number of lines, the rail network in Brisbane has required some tracks to be duplicated.
 In June 2004, Queensland Government announced rail duplication of the Gold Coast line between Ormeau and Coomera stations.
 Between 2008 and 2010, work was carried out to duplicate the tracks between Darra and Corinda stations.
 Work included a link to the Springfield line and upgrades to Oxley and Darra stations.
 In 2010, funding was allocated for the duplication of the rail line between Keperra to Ferny Grove.

 Increased capacity

 Beenleigh line

 A third track was laid between Salisbury and Kuraby stations, a length of 9.5 km.
-Previously two tracks, the added capacity allows Gold Coast line services to operate with less chance of delays.
+Previously two tracks, the added capacity allows Varsity Lakes line services to operate with less chance of delays.
 Seven railway stations along the section were significantly upgraded.
 The project was commissioned on 2 March 2008.

 Ferny Grove line

 A second track was laid between Mitchelton and Keperra railway station, including an upgrade to the intermediate stations, Oxford Park and Grovely.
 Upgraded with two platforms, this upgrade allows additional services to operate on the line during peak hour, and will also remove waiting times outbound from Mitchelton and inbound from Keperra.
 Other improvements include lifts and footbridges, to meet the Disability Standards for Accessible Public Transport, and new, modern station buildings.
 The further duplication of the railway between Keperra and Ferny Grove stations, plus an additional platform and parking at Ferny Grove has been completed.